k-box/k-search-client-php/readme.md

 ### test a configuration

-The `KlinkCoreClient` class exposes a static method for performing a basic service test on the configuration.
+The `KlinkCoreClient` class exposes a static method, called `test` for performing a basic service test on the configuration.
+This is particularly useful to test that all parameters are correct before start using the configuration or to check if internet connection is available.

-Actually the test method supports only the usage of one core in the cores array of the `KlinkConfiguration` constructor.
+Actually the `test` method supports only the usage of one core in the cores array of the `KlinkConfiguration` constructor.

 The test method returns `true` if all the test passed and `false` otherwise.
 In the `$error` parameter the full detailed exception is stored.